SEASON SUBSCRIPTIONS NOW AVAILABLE FOR SEASON 21!

 Starring KCAT Company Members Teisha Bankston, John Rensenhouse, and Cinnamon Schultz.
 And more to be announced!

 Closing out a lively Season 21 is a Pulitzer Prize-finalist that is probably unlike anything you’ve ever seen before.
 From Tony Award-winner Branden Jacobs-Jenkins comes Everybody, a modern riff on the 15th Century morality play, Everyman.
-Follow the main character of “Everybody,” as they journey through life’s greatest mystery: its own meaning.
+Follow the main character of “Everybody,” as they explore life’s greatest mystery: its own meaning.
 It’s a “meta and saucy adaptation” (Time Out New York) with a special twist, where the role of “Everybody” is chosen by lottery every night.
 A play that will be different every night you see it, so you’re going to want to see it multiple times!